Varuns77/Astronomy-Quiz-App/README.md

 Ending the Game:
 If the timer runs out, Game ends immediately.

-Complete all questions: Game ends, revealing your final score.
+Complete all questions -> Game ends, revealing your final score.